connellr023/tokenbase/README.md

 ## Code Formatting

-The following code formatters **must** be used to contribute to this repository or a workflow will fail:
+The following code formatters are required for this project:

 - [Prettier](https://prettier.io/) for all frontend code
 - [Go fmt](https://golang.org/cmd/gofmt/) for all backend code

+If these formatters are not used, the CI pipeline will create a commit with the properly formatted code.

 ## Structure